Skip to content

 No. It assumes flat spending at current prices.
 Real spending tends to rise with age until 70-75, then fall.
 The lifetime total is a rough scaling, not a projection.
 For more accuracy, rerun with different spending figures for different decades.

-What life expectancy should I use?
+What life expectancy to use?

 Averages are 79 for men and 83 for women, but cohort projections (what people today will actually live to) are higher - around 85-88.
 Use your family history as a guide.
 The tool scales linearly, so small changes don't shift the daily cost much.